 Attentively make phone calls.
 Watch your posture and your breathing.
 Listen carefully to your own voice and that of your counterpart.

 Before a talk or meeting, you can take a short form of the pranayama breathing exercise to reduce nervousness.
-In addition to that college paper writing service can take off some load as well.

 Integrate the walking meditation on the way to work or home.